idahilden/R_programs/README.md

 # R_programs

-Programs created as part of the course STK2100: Machine Learning and Statistical Methods for Prediction and Classification.
+Programs created as part of the course STK2100: Machine Learning and Statistical Methods for Prediction and Classification at the University of Oslo.

 Covers topics such as:
 - linear regression